pchemguy/ContactEditor/tmp.md

 ```

 Changing signatures of existing methods or interfaces would break backward compatibility, so these changes are prohibited.
-The new functionality still needs to be exposed via an interface.
-Since we cannot changes the existing one, we create a new one:
+The new functionality still needs to be exposed via an interface, and since we cannot change the existing one, we create a new one:

 <a name="IUserStorageV2.cls"></a>
 <p align="right"><b>IUserStorageV2.cls</b></p>